defog-ai/sqlcoder/README.md

 | wizardcoder      | 52.0 |
 | starcoder        | 45.1 |

+## License
+The code in this repo (what little there is of it) is Apache-2 license.
+The model weights have a `CC BY-SA 4.0` license.
+The TL;DR is that you can use and modify the model for any purpose – including commercial use.
+However, if you modify the weights (for example, by fine-tuning), you must open-source your modified weights under the same license terms.

 ## Training
 Defog was trained on 10,537 human-curated questions across 2 epochs.
 These questions were based on 10 different schemas.
 None of the schemas in the training data were included in our evaluation framework.